HausCloud/Hopeful-Cosmos/README.md

 # Introduction 💡

-Hopeful Cosmos is a web application to view the wishes from people all over the world.
+Hopeful Cosmos is a web application to instill hope in the people of the world.
+Get insight into the hopes of dreams of others or better yet, make a wish yourself!

 Card format detailed below:
 - Name of the star